-Three major projects have been implemented by the SA since its inception: (1) the John Spoor Broome Library, (2) the purchase of the campus cogeneration plant and, (3) development of the University Glen residential master planned community.
+Three major projects have been implemented by the SA since its inception: (1) the John Spoor Broome Library, (2) the campus cogeneration plant and, (3) the University Glen residential master planned community.
 Debt issued or assumed by the SA in relation to these projects has driven the SA into a negative cash flow and net worth situation requiring annual cash advances from the CSU Chancellor's Office to fund shortfalls.